Updated on December 25th, 2022

-As your child applies for scholarships, they are almost guaranteed to find some that require a letter of recommendation as part of the application process.
+As your student applies for scholarships, they are almost guaranteed to find some scholarship programs that require a letter of recommendation as part of the application process.
 Getting a scholarship letter of recommendation can feel like a challenge, especially if your student doesn’t know who they should ask to supply this important document.
-With this guide, we will help you and your child ensure they get the best letter of recommendation for scholarships possible!
+With this guide, we will help you and your student ensure they get the best letter of recommendation for scholarships possible!

 To help you both become more familiar with the scholarship letter of recommendation requirement, here’s what you need to know.

-If you and your student would like to learn more about uncovering and winning scholarships for college, and learn more about our course, sign up for our free college scholarship webinar.
-It’s a great way to learn about the process and see how scholarships can help your child graduate from college debt-free.
+If you and your student would like to learn more about uncovering and winning scholarships for college and our course, sign up for our free college scholarship webinar.
+It’s a great way to learn about the process and see how scholarships can help your student graduate from college debt-free.

 What is a Scholarship Letter of Recommendation?

-Letters of recommendation for scholarships are similar to those your child may have acquired as part of the college admissions process.
-Typically, these documents provide the scholarship committees with valuable insight regarding your student’s qualities, character, and accomplishments.
-They are usually written by someone who knows your child well, as people who are close to them can best speak to their attributes or answer any identified questions the scholarship committee may have.
+Letters of recommendation for scholarships are similar to those your student may have acquired as part of the college admissions process.
+Typically, these documents – normally submitted alongside a scholarship application – provide the scholarship committees with valuable insight regarding your student’s qualities, character, and accomplishments.
+They are usually written by someone who knows your student well, as people close to them can best speak to their attributes and future goals or answer any identified questions the scholarship committee may have.

 Related Articles: